The Healthy Happy Communities Project (HHCP) has now closed but we have kept this case study here for its historical value.

-HHCP is a partnership between NHS Tayside and Angus Council, collaborating with local communities.
+HHCP was a partnership between NHS Tayside and Angus Council, collaborating with local communities.

-Collaboration between community members and local service providers has been, and continues to be, central to the project.
+Collaboration between community members and local service providers was central to the project.
 Learning workshops with community members allowed the professionals to learn more about local experiences of health inequalities (particularly maternal and infant nutrition) and together they worked out how to put ideas into action.

 This approach was influenced by the successful use of an ‘assets based approach’, which uses existing community knowledge and skills, taken by the Falls Project in Perth & Kinross and Focus on Alcohol in Angus.